kgrid/kgrid-site/docs/tutorial/ko/overview.md

 }
 ```

-Descriptive metadata elements like `title` or `description`, administrative metadata like `identifier`, and technical metadata like the `koio:KnowledgeObject` the element are described in the section [More about Metadata]() may be repeated at the implementation level.
+Descriptive metadata elements like `title` or `description`, administrative metadata like `identifier`, and technical metadata like the `koio:KnowledgeObject` the element are described in the section [More about Metadata](moreaboutmetadata.md) may be repeated at the implementation level.
 We recommend using standard *dcterms* metadata elements, or similar.
-Some items may be required (see [KO Metadata standard]()).
+Some items may be required (see [KO Metadata standard](moreaboutmetadata.md)).
 You may add additional descriptive or domain specific metadata elements as needed.
 We recommend you use standard vocabularies and express them in the `context` element so as to enable metadata use in linked data scenarios.

-### The `hasImplementation` element
+**Has Implementation element**

 Notice that the top-level metadata uses the `hasImplementation` element to point to one or more implementations.
 In the KO package an implementation is represented by a folder containing all the required and optional files needed to deploy the object in a suitable runtime and route requests to the service it exposes.